-Since the nearest sensitive land uses as per FTA guidance are located approximately 0.7 and 0.8 miles away (residential property and parkland, respectively) from the proposed Main Facility site, facility noise and vibration are not expected to be noticeable at these receptors.
-Therefore, the potential for noise and vibration impacts will be qualitatively addressed in relation to FTA's screening procedures in the Draft EIS.
+For the potential Kearny Site, since the nearest sensitive land uses as per FTA guidance are located approximately 0.7 and 0.8 miles away (residential property and parkland, respectively) from the proposed Main Facility site, facility noise and vibration are not expected to be noticeable at these receptors.
+Therefore, the potential for noise and vibration impacts will be qualitatively addressed in relation to FTA's screening procedures in the Draft EIS for the potential Kearny Site.